 Best AI Coding Assistants & Code Review Tools (2026)

-Discover the best AI assistants for code completion, refactoring, and automated reviews.
-From GitHub Copilot to specialized quality tools like Qodo.
+Discover the best AI assistants for code completion, refactoring, and automated reviews in 2026.
+From GitHub Copilot and CodeRabbit to Cline, Tabnine, and Snyk Code.

-Discover the best AI assistants for code completion, refactoring, and automated reviews.
-From GitHub Copilot to specialized quality tools like Qodo.
+Discover the best AI assistants for code completion, refactoring, and automated reviews in 2026.
+From GitHub Copilot and CodeRabbit to Cline, Tabnine, and Snyk Code.

 Overview

-This category covers tools designed to sit inside your existing workflow.
-Whether you’re using VS Code, JetBrains, or the terminal, these tools focus on:
+This category covers tools designed to sit inside your editor, your CI pipeline, or your PR process.
+Whether you're using VS Code, JetBrains, or the terminal, these tools focus on:

 - Autocomplete: Whole-line and multi-line completions that feel like they're reading your mind.